 The applications and implications of science are dealt with in meaningful medical contexts, and encourage the development of a responsible attitude to citizenship.
-An understanding that individuals have a collective responsibility is fostered in relation to various ethical issues included in the specifications such as treatment regimens, side effects of medicines, cost of medicines to society.
-The consequences of lifestyle on health are also examined throughout the qualification in a number of different contexts.
+An understanding that individuals have a collective responsibility is fostered in relation to various ethical issues included in the specification, such as consequences of lifestyle on health is examined throughout the qualification in a number of different contexts.